Zandr0id/sqUIshy/README.md

 ### Running
 Make sure you have SDL2 and SDL2_ttf installed as a system library.
 The project is not pulling them as dependant modules yet, so they must be present ahead of time.
-This has only been tested on linux.
+This has only been tested on linux, but should also work on Windows and OSX.

 ```cd``` into the top level directory and then ```zig build run``` to take it for a spin!